jgm/doctemplates/README.md

 - If the value is a number, it will be rendered as an integer if possible, otherwise as a floating-point number.
-- If the value is a JSON boolean, it will be rendered as `true` if true, and as the empty string if false.

 ## Conditionals